First, You Need a Plan

 Donations (Individual, Annual Fund, and Major Gifts)

 Donors can be courted individually, through an annual fund, or through a major gifts program.
 Individual donations are built upon relationships between potential donors and the people operating and working at the museum.
-Develop these relationships through regular contact – options include but are not limited to meetings with museum board members and staff, personal walk-throughs at the museum, private events for certain donors, and opportunities to witness how the museum used the donation if tangible.
+Develop these relationships through regular contact – options include but are not limited to meetings with museum board members and staff, personal walk-throughs at the museum, private events for certain donors, and opportunities to witness how the museum used the donation.
 With individual donors, follow-up is key.

 Distinct from membership drives and direct contact with individual donors, your organization may benefit from holding annual fund appeals regularly.
 The money collected for the annual fund is unrestricted and can be used as needed within the budget.
 Donations for the annual fund can be collected through individual meetings, special events, or annual fund drives throughout the year.